cea-hpc/modules/doc/source/module.rst

  corresponds to a :ref:`collection<collections>` definition line.

  This environment variable is intended for :command:`module` command internal use to get knowledge of the initial loaded state after initialization.
+This initial environment state can then be restored with :subcmd:`reset` sub-command.

  .. only:: html